LC-Linkous/reverse_engineering_notes/README.md

 ---
 #### PCB Layout

 All devices with sufficiently complicated circuity will have Printed Circuit Boards (PCBs).
 The analysis of PCB layout is similar to [component ID](#component-ID), except this step focuses on analyzing how components are placed and connected.
-This includes looking at the traces, figuring out how many layers exist, and understanding how design constraints and choice may effect device security.
-While it is becoming less common as companies become more security aware (and are willing to spare the expense), it is possible for unintended wireless emissions to be a potential [side channel attack](#side-channel-analysis).
+This includes looking at the traces, figuring out how many layers exist, and understanding how design constraints and choice may affect device security.
+While it is becoming less common as companies become more security aware (and are willing to spare the expense), it is possible for unintended wireless emissions to be a potential [side-channel attack](#side-channel-analysis).

 Multi-layer PCBs may require X-ray imaging or delamination techniques to reveal internal routing and hidden components.
 Delamination techniques are inherently destructive and should be considered only when there are no other options (or multiple copies of the PCB are available).